jkamin61/UserPostify/README.md

 This project is a **Node.js application** utilizing **Express.js** to provide a complete RESTful API for user management and post creation.
 The application allows users to **register, log in**, and manage their profiles, as well as **create, view, update, and delete posts**.
-The authentication is handled using **JWT tokens**, and user data is stored in JSON files using the **fs** module and streams.
+The authentication is handled using **JWT tokens**, and user data is stored in PostgreSQL.

-Additionally, the project includes features such as **profile update notifications**, and there’s a script to back up user data using **piping streams**.

 ---